Laser Spine Institute located in Tampa, Florida, helps patients from Kissimmee, Florida

 Ever since his minimally invasive spine surgery at Laser Spine Institute, Richard Jones, from Kissimmee, Florida, has been telling everyone about his experience.
-Richard traveled to our first-class outpatient facility for his lumbar procedure.
+Richard traveled to our first-class outpatient surgery center for his lumbar procedure.
 “The entire staff was professional and friendly.
 The doctor and surgical staff was great and made me feel comfortable,” he said.

-You don’t need an orthopedic surgeon to tell you that the discomfort of spine pain can have debilitating effects on your daily life.
+You don’t need a surgeon to tell you that the discomfort of spine pain can have debilitating effects on your daily life.
 Because the spine is such a fragile, complex mechanism, small injuries or areas of deterioration can give rise to extremely painful symptoms, many of which are a result of degenerative disc disease, a condition that progresses as we age.

 Basically, each spinal vertebra is separated by a cartilaginous piece of padding.
 With time, these pads, called intervertebral discs, wear out and can extrude their inner material into the spinal canal (herniated disc), or they can stay intact but press beyond their normal perimeters (bulging disc).

-• Cervical spine- upper neck and back region; trouble moving your head and neck; pain that travels from your neck through your shoulders and arms, tingling in the hands
+- Cervical spine- upper neck and back region; trouble moving your head and neck; pain that travels from your neck through your shoulders and arms, tingling in the hands

-• Thoracic spine- middle back region; pain that seems to surround your rib cage; trouble twisting from side to side; discomfort surrounding your sternum
+- Thoracic spine- middle back region; pain that seems to surround your rib cage; trouble twisting from side to side; discomfort surrounding your sternum

 - Lumbar spine- lower back region; trouble bending forward and backward; pain that begins in your lower back and radiates down through your buttocks and legs; numbness and muscle weakness

-Contact our Experts Today
+Contact our experts today

 Our skilled and caring professionals will assist you in obtaining a free review of your most recent MRI or CT scan, as well as offer you additional information to answer all of your questions and concerns.
 Contact us today to start your journey to getting your life back.